 The key to a successful cybersecurity assessment report is to write it as a critique, not criticism.
 This isn't easy, because assessment reports discuss gaps, weaknesses, risks, and other negative findings.
 Even when the report offers insightful advice, the recipients often react defensively, feeling like they are under a personal attack.

-In an essay What is Critique?, Judith Butler pointed out philosopher Raymond Williams' concern that the practice of criticism has been unduly restricted to "fault-finding," which lead him to propose that we find a vocabulary that does not "assume the habit (or right or duty) of judgment."
+In an essay What is Critique, Judith Butler pointed out philosopher Raymond Williams' concern that the practice of criticism has been unduly restricted to "fault-finding," which lead him to propose that we find a vocabulary that does not "assume the habit (or right or duty) of judgment."
 The notion of critique involves providing a well-rounded assessment of the subject's structure, rather than personalizing the identified issues.

 Another element of a critique-focused report involves the discussion of positive findings of the assessment.
 As the saying goes, a spoonful of sugar makes the medicine go down.
-Furthermore, seeing what aspects of security you liked, will help the organization learn from what is working, so it better understands how to address the processes that aren’t.
+Seeing what aspects of security you liked, will help the organization learn from what is working, so it better understands how to address the processes that aren’t.
 Positive reinforcement is often even more effective than negative reinforcement in changing behavior.

 For more on the topic of delivering better security assessment reports, see my cheat sheet on creating a strong cybersecurity assessment report.